leoangelovb/banner/README.md

 Hi 👋.
-I am passionate about technology which I can leverage to help them achieve their goals.
-What makes me unique is that I am optimistic and always willing to try and learn new things.

 ⏰ Currently, I am looking for an opportunity to apply my skills and knowledge and help bring solutions to business challenges.